susannebradley/smbradley.com/content/home/about.md

 # Biography

 Hello!
-I'm a third-year Ph.D. student in the scientific computing lab at the University of British Columbia.
+I'm a fourth-year Ph.D. student in the scientific computing lab at the University of British Columbia.
 My research focus is numerical linear algebra.
 Prior to my Ph.D., I completed my Master's degree in the sensorimotor systems lab at UBC and a B.Sc. in mathematics from Queen's University.

-My funding is provided by an NSERC PGS D grant and a UBC Four-Year Fellowship.
+For more details, check out my [CV](post/cv.pdf).